yapb/docs/docs/configuring.rst

     3 - If bot's money more than the value specified here, he will not buy SMGs (MP5, MAC10, TMP, P90, UMP45, SCOUT) (only for Ts) (+ 8/9/10))
     4 - If bot's money more than the value specified here, he can buy shotguns (M3, XM1014).
     5 - If bot's money less than the value specified here, he cannot buy shotguns (M3, XM1014).
-    6 - If bot's money more than the value specified here, he can buy AWM, SG550, G3SG1, M249.
+    6 - If bot's money more than the value specified here, he can buy AWP, SG550, G3SG1, M249.
-    7 - If bot's money less than the value specified here, he cannot buy AWM, SG550, G3SG1, M249.
+    7 - If bot's money less than the value specified here, he cannot buy AWP, SG550, G3SG1, M249.
-    8 - How much money bot leaves a prostock, at purchase of the primary weapon (only for type of behaviour - Normal) 9 - How much money bot leaves a prostock, at purchase of the primary weapon (only for type of behaviour - Rusher).
+    8 - How much money bot leaves in stock, at purchase of the primary weapon (only for type of behaviour - Normal) 9 - How much money bot leaves in stock, at purchase of the primary weapon (only for type of behaviour - Rusher).
-    10 - How much money bot leaves a prostock, at purchase of the primary weapon  (only for type of behaviour - Careful).
+    10 - How much money bot leaves in stock, at purchase of the primary weapon  (only for type of behaviour - Careful).
     11 - If bot's money more than the value specified here, he can buy the shield.

 Example::